Best Luxury Strollers of 2026, Tested & Reviewed

 The separately purchased bassinet attachment is also comfortable, easy to attach/detach, and has a nice canopy (though nowhere near as large as the Vista!).
 The stroller itself has some unique features: the wheels are no-flat rubber (foam filled) and large diameter (8" front, 12" rear), which is helpful for bumpier terrain.
 The suspension system also helps absorb impacts, and we loved the hand brake that can be used both as a parking brake and also a brake to help you slow down.
 The adjustable handlebar height is good for shorter and taller parents, and the storage basket is very large.
 Folding isn't quite as smooth and simple as with some others, but it gets the job done - usually with two hands to help.
 The weight is similar to others, at about 30 pounds, and it supports children up to 45 pounds (a bit lower than others) per seat.
 Speaking of which, we found the toddler seat to be a bit limited in height for taller kids and limited in width for chunky monkeys.
 Ride quality is excellent, maneuverability is decent (but not as great as the Mixx or Fox), and we think it definitely looks fantastic!
 Overall, we think the City Select LUX makes an excellent addition to this list and we think it's an awesome option.
 In comparison to the similarly priced and featured UPPAbaby Vista V2, we think it's definitely a second choice, but if you prefer the look we say definitely go for it!
 Interested?
 You can check out the Baby Jogger City Select 2 Stroller here.

-8. Mima Xari Stroller 4G.
+7. Mima Xari Stroller 4G.

 mima xari stroller

 If you haven't heard of Mima yet, you're in for a wonderful surprise!
 The Mima Xari is one of the most popular luxury strollers on the market this year and for good reason.
 The Mima makes a statement without saying a word, with its sleek aluminum frame (in champagne gold, silver, or black), leatherette trim, and its unique and bold frame design.
 The Mima Xari screams style and sophistication and has the features to back it up.
 It can be used as a bassinet (they call this a "carrycot") for babies up to 6 months old, then it converts to a front- or rear-facing toddler seat to support little ones up to 37 pounds.
 The seat height is adjustable between two positions, the handlebars are adjustable between three positions, and the recline adjusts between three positions (sit up, recline, or lay flat).
 It has two storage compartments on the bottom, one in the front and one in the back; they're not the usual basket but rather a magnetic locking door with relatively small pockets underneath.
 There is a removable bumper bar, a good-sized canopy, and all the luxury trimmings you'd expect.
-All that style comes at a cost, both in price and weight, with the Xari coming in at about $1500 and nearly 30 pounds!
+All that style comes at a cost, both in price and weight, with the Xari holding a hefty price tag, and weighing nearly 30 pounds!
 But how does it perform!?

 We got our hands on the Mima Xari for testing early this year, thanks to one of our local Instagram followers who purchased the Xari for her newborn!
 Our first impression was that it looked fantastic!
 The fit and finish were superb, the colors and textures all fit nicely together, the frame design was super fancy, and it looked lightweight and nimble.
 When we started using it, things came together really nicely.
 The ride was super smooth and the stroller was highly maneuverable.
 It was very easy to push it one-handed, or even one-fingered!
 The negotiated curbs and bumpy sidewalks without hesitation, and the steering was top-notch.
 If the seat is in toddler mode and facing forward, away from the parent, the entire stroller can fold up in one smooth motion.
 If you're using the seat in bassinet mode, or in parent-facing (rear-facing) mode, you'll need to pop the seat off before folding.
 Speaking of folding, that's when we quickly realized that while the Xari looks lightweight, it is definitely on the heavier side.
 Do not buy this stroller if you aren't interested in testing your upper body strength!
 The transition from bassinet to toddler seat was intuitive and easy, using a series of zippers, without any additional attachments.
 Speaking of attachments, the Xari includes a car seat adapter that fits most major infant car seat brands including ones from Maxi Cosi, Nuna, Cybex, and Clek.
 They also sell an adapter to fit the Mesa, if needed.
 Taller parents may find that the leg swing clearance isn't great, with a good possibility that you will hit your toes on the back axle (near the brake pedal), so if you're over 6 feet tall it might not be a great option.
 Of course, style isn't always compatible with functionality, so don't expect big storage bins, cup holders, cell phone holders, or other convenience features!
 Outside of those limitations and the weight and bulk, Interested?
 You can check out the Mima Xari 4G Stroller here.